intro

 projr_build_output()

-One can build the project using projr_build_output()
+One can build the project using projr_build_output().

 This will automatically detect whatever literate programming documents

-are used (Rmd’s, Qmd’s, Quarto projects, bookdown
+are used (Rmd’s, Qmd’s, Quarto projects, bookdown projects)

 and render all of them.
 By deafult, the rendered documents (e.g. HTML,

-PDF) are saved to the _docs
+PDF) are saved to the _docs directory.

 Versioning